stackforge/fuel-docs/pages/user-guide/7300-vcenter.rst

 Select Network Service for vCenter
 ----------------------------------

+Nova-network now supports not only FlatDHCP manager, but also VLAN manager.

+VLAN manager provides better security and scalability.

-Choose the Nova-network FlatDHCP manager on the Network settings page.
+Choose FlatDHCP manager or VLAN manager on the Network settings page.
-This the only network topology you can use to deploy vCenter with Fuel 5.0.

 .. image:: /_images/user_screen_shots/vcenter-networking.png
    :width: 50%